 As with Article 14 above, this Article is proposed to catch up on road improvements.
-Article 15 will reclaim and repave Red Brook Road (3,580 feet total) and do shoulder and extensive drainage work.
-The Town has consulted with the Town Engineer and has solid plans to move ahead with this work and address drainage issues.
+Article 15 will reclaim and repave the Red Brook Hill Road (3,580 feet total) and do shoulder and extensive drainage work.
+The Town has consulted with the Town Engineer and has solid plans to move ahead with this work and address drainage issues as well.
 The Town will do much of the drainage work in-house.
 The estimated tax rate impact of this article is \$0.40.